terenkur/terrenkur/README.md

 - **Supabase**: Apply `supabase/schema.sql` to initialize the database.

 This setup provides a simple API route `/api/data` that reads from the `items` table in Supabase.

+## Manual verification

+To test that users cannot vote more than once in the same poll:

+1. Start both the backend and frontend as described above.
+2. Sign in and submit a vote on the current poll.
+3. Submit another vote for the same poll and observe the API response.
+The server should return `400` with the message `"User has already voted in this poll"`.